OCyode/retail-sales-analysis/README.md

 These are the four tools I use day-to-day.
-Every aggregation in Python has a SQL equivalent in the `.sql` file, and every chart has a Power BI counterpart in the dashboard — intentionally, to show the analysis logic is consistent across environments.
+Every aggregation in Python has a SQL equivalent in the `.sql` file, and every chart has a Power BI counterpart in the dashboard, intentionally, to show the analysis logic is consistent across environments.

 ---

 ## About

-Data analyst with hands-on experience in SQL, Python, and Power BI — looking for a role where I can turn raw data into decisions that get acted on.
+Data analyst with hands-on experience in SQL, Python, and Power BI.
+Seeking to contribute to a data-driven team where insights drive real business decisions

 Open to data analyst, BI analyst, and junior analytics engineer roles.